nx-lr/td_theme_vscode/README.md

 const damage: boolean = true;
 ```

-**_True Colors_** is a colorful programming skinline for Visual Studio Code, based on League of Legends' **True Damage** skinline!
-Created by yours truly.
-These are my first themes, so make sure to let me know if you see something off or out of place, or even don't work well, and I'll try to fix it.
+**_TruCode_** are a line of programming themes for Visual Studio Code, based on the official True Damage (2019) skins from League of Legends!

 The themes are designed with [**_Theme Studio_**](https://themes.vscode.one/), which I recommend you try out for yourself if you're sane enough to create your own theme then have it previewed in real time.